May 17, 2024 | 13 Mins read

 The strength of LLMs lies in their structure and the flow of information through various components:

 1. Tokenization: This initial step breaks down input data into smaller units or tokens.
 For text, tokens could be words, subwords, or characters.
 In image processing, tokens are pixel groups, while in video processing, tokens represent frames or segments.
 Tokenization is a crucial process because it converts raw data into a format that can be processed by the model.
+The model processes the input sequence as a set of tokens, which are then transformed into embeddings.
 Different tokenization methods exist for various data types.
 For instance, Byte-Pair Encoding (BPE) is commonly used for text, while Vision Transformers (ViT) use specific methods for image tokenization.

 2. Embeddings: These are high-dimensional vectors representing tokens in a way that captures their semantic meaning and relationships.
+Embeddings serve as a form of word representation, capturing both semantic and syntactic information about each token.
 Embeddings enable LLMs to understand context and nuances in data, whether it’s text, images, or videos.
 The quality of embeddings significantly impacts the performance of LLMs.
 Advanced techniques like Word2Vec, GloVe, and FastText have improved the semantic richness of embeddings.
 These techniques allow models to understand not just the identity of a token but also its relationships with other tokens.

 3. Attention Mechanisms: These mechanisms assign different weights to the embeddings of tokens based on their relevance to the context, allowing the model to focus on important elements and improving its understanding and generation capabilities.
+The self attention mechanism, a core component of transformers, enables the model to dynamically weight each token in the input sequence based on its relationship to other tokens, helping capture long-range dependencies and nuanced language features.
 The attention mechanism revolutionized the field of AI by enabling models to handle long-range dependencies in data.
 In sequences where certain tokens are more relevant than others, the attention mechanism helps the model focus on these critical tokens, thereby enhancing the overall performance.

 Understanding Types of Embeddings in LLMs

 Uni-modal Embeddings: Generated from a single type of input data (e.g., text), capturing the semantic context within that modality.
+These embeddings are often represented as high-dimensional vector representations that capture the semantic and contextual meaning of the data.
 Uni-modal embeddings are used in tasks specific to one type of data.
 For example, text embeddings are used in NLP tasks like text classification, sentiment analysis, and machine translation.
 Similarly, image embeddings are used in tasks like object detection and image classification.

 Multi-modal Embeddings: Generated from multiple types of input data (e.g., text and images), capturing the relationships and interactions across different modalities.
 Multi-modal embeddings are crucial for tasks that require understanding the interplay between different types of data.
 For instance, in a video with subtitles, multi-modal embeddings can help the model understand the relationship between the visual content and the accompanying text.
 This capability is essential for tasks like video captioning and cross-modal retrieval.